AmandaAkerele/Visions_Systems_OpenCV/README.md

 # Computer Vision Code Examples Readme

 Welcome to the Computer Vision Code Examples repository!
-This readme provides an overview of the code snippets and descriptions related to various computer vision tasks.
+This readme provides an overview of the notebook and descriptions related to various computer vision tasks.
 Each section demonstrates the implementation of different computer vision algorithms using OpenCV, a popular computer vision library in Python.

 ## Table of Contents